Innovative Clinical Trials Initiative

-For the current suite of SPOR iCT funding opportunities, responses will be pulled from the survey on Friday noon (EST) and updated on the following Wednesday, until November 15, 2016.
+For the current SPOR iCT funding opportunity, responses will be pulled from the survey on Friday noon (EST) and updated on the following Wednesday, until the funding opportunity deadline.
 To facilitate collaborations for future launches of SPOR iCT funding opportunities, the survey tool will remain active; however, updates to the online table will only be made once new funding opportunities are launched.
 If you have requested that your name and information be removed and then chose to be reinstated on the list, it is your responsibility to respond to the survey again.

 Should you have any questions regarding this survey or the tool, please email SPOR-SRAP@cihr-irsc.gc.ca.